 “Knowing the [abuse dynamic] cycle helps women begin to understand the real reasons for her entering into the relationship and staying as long as she does,” writes Jill Cory in When Love Hurts.
 “Most women living with the cycle are just trying to survive day-to-day; thinking about leaving seems impossible.”

 Learn as much as you can about the abuse dynamic and the cycle of an abusive relationship.
 Get as much information, power, and understanding as you can.
 If you think you’re caught up in a cycle of abuse, read 5 Signs of an Abusive Boyfriend.

-The Cycle or Dynamics of Abuse
+The Cycle of Abuse in a Relationship

 “The honeymoon behaviour draws the woman in and keeps her invested in the relationship,” writes Cory in When Love Hurts.
 “The tension-building and explosion create fear, confusion and uncertainty that make any move to step away from the relationship dangerous and costly.
 The overall effect of living with the cycle is that it is exhausting and overwhelming.”